endi-club/schemastash-server/README.md

 A simple schematic version control system.
 Written in Go.

 ## Repositories
 - [Schemastash Server](https://github.com/endi-club/schemastash-server) The main API server.
 Required in all Schemastash systems.
-All companion applications (such as plugins ect.) utulize this.
+All companion applications (such as plugins etc.) utilize this.
 - [Schemastash Bukkit Plugin](https://github.com/endi-club/schemastash-bukkit) The Bukkit companion plugin for Schemastash.
 Allowes you to push, pull, create and modify schematics.
 Requires the API.
 - **PLANNED: Minestom Extension** The Minestom companion extension for Schemastash.
-Allowes you to pull schematics.
+Allows you to pull schematics.
 Requires the API.